SocAIty/socaity-js/README.md

 ## Browser & Node.js Support
 - **Node.js:** Works with `import { socaity } from "socaity"`.
 - **Browser:** Use the UMD build: `<script src="socaity.umd.js"></script>`.

+You might be interested also in the [python SDK](https://github.com/SocAIty/socaity)

 ## Contributing
 We welcome contributions!
 Submit PRs or report issues in the GitHub Repos or in the Help section of your socaity account.